 Chocolate cake is one of those special treats I love for celebrations.

 After all the cooking and baking over the holiday I wanted an amazing dessert for New Years that was truly special but easy to make.

 This chocolate cake is so good it tastes like you bought it a bakery.
 It’s an elegant cake you can easily make at home.
 The cake is fudgy and chocolaty and the Chocolate Ganache Frosting is smooth and velvety.

-- Grass fed butter – you can substitute coconut oil or palm oil.
+- Grass fed butter – you can substitute coconut oil or palm shortening.

 - Semi-sweet chocolate chips – use high quality chocolate for the best flavor and health promoting qualities.
 I like gluten free, diary free chocolate from Hu or Enjoy Life available in most health food stores

 - Coconut sugar – has a lower glycemic level than cane sugar.
 It contains potassium, magnesium, and sodium, which are all essential for regulating your body’s water content as well as many heart, nerve, and muscle functions.

 - Raw cacao powder – has a deep chocolate flavor and is processed at low temperatures so it retains all of its enzymes, vitamins, and nutrients.
 It raises your serotonin making you feel calmer and happier.